Photo courtesy of Ryan Milrad

 • Convene stakeholders across sectors

-• Provide timely member updates and policy guidance
+• Provide timely policy updates and guidance to members

-• Develop proactive policy solutions, not just reactive responses
+• Develop proactive solutions — not just reactive responses

-When you sponsor FARE’s advocacy work, you are investing in:
+When you sponsor FARE's advocacy work, you're investing in:

 • Protection of Idaho's working lands